Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Creative thinking will once again enable you to highlight your heavy lifting skills on your resume.
 As with depth perception, experience participating in certain sports (football, wrestling, cheerleading, etc.) can adequately convey your abilities, as can activities such as weight training at the gym or yoga classes (where balance, poise, and posture are key).

-Because server positions require this specific set of unusual skills, color vision, heavy lifting, and depth perception the key to getting your foot in the door at a restaurant will require selling these skills on your resume and application.
+Jobs in bars also require this set of unusual skills, color vision, heavy lifting, and depth perception the key to getting your foot in the door will require selling these skills on your resume and application.